MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

 ..
     .. note::
-    For LFRic only developments you can also contact the :ref:`cap_dev_team` directly or use the *request a code review* option on the ticket to move your ticket into `ready_for_code_review` status.
+    For LFRic only developments you can also contact the :ref:`CCD Team <simIT>` directly or use the *request a code review* option on the ticket to move your ticket into `ready_for_code_review` status.
 Once a week tickets in this status are assigned a reviewer.